‘So frustrating’: Doctors and nurses battle virus skeptics

 It’s unclear how Trump’s bout with the virus will affect the situation, but some doctors aren’t optimistic.
 After a few days of treatment at a military hospital, the president tweeted Monday, “Don’t be afraid of Covid.
 Don’t let it dominate your life. … I feel better than I did 20 years ago!”

-After one tough shift on the coronavirus unit at Cox South Hospital in Springfield, Montgomery went onto Facebook to vent her frustrations about caring for patients who didn’t socially distance because they didn’t believe the virus was real.
+After one tough shift in the coronavirus unit at Cox South Hospital in Springfield, Missouri, Montgomery went onto Facebook to vent her frustrations about caring for patients who didn’t socially distance because they didn’t believe the virus was real.
 The hospital later shared her post on its website.

 She complained that some people demand the anti-malaria drug hydroxychloroquine and think the only patients who get really sick have underlying health problems.